United Kingdom

 Linsey Farnsworth

-Linsey Farnsworth is a British Labour politician and former solicitor who has served as the Member of Parliament for Amber Valley since 2024.
-Raised in Erewash, she spent over two decades working as a criminal solicitor for the Crown Prosecution Service, specializing in serious and organized crime.
-Before entering national politics, she served as a local councillor for the Amber Valley Borough Council.
-In 2026, she successfully introduced the Unauthorised Entry to Football Matches Act, which criminalized ticketless entry to football stadiums.
-She currently serves as a member of the Justice Select Committee and as a Parliamentary Private Secretary to the Ministry of Justice.
+Linsey Farnsworth is a British Labour politician and lawyer serving as the Member of Parliament for Amber Valley since 2024.
+Before entering national politics, she worked as a criminal solicitor for the Crown Prosecution Service for over two decades, specializing in organized crime.
+She previously served as a local councillor for Amber Valley Borough Council.
+In 2026, she was appointed Parliamentary Private Secretary to the Justice Secretary and successfully introduced the Unauthorised Entry to Football Matches Act 2026.

 Birth placeErewash, Derbyshire, United Kingdom